alaricli/alaricli/README.md

 ### Hello, I'm Alaric Li

 Currently, I am:
-- Working on FC @electronicarts
+- Working on servers for live services @electronicarts
-- Working on recharged.icu, a pre-owned electronics e-commerce platform
+- Working on a fully custom e-commerce platform
 - Trying to bench 225

 Previously, I have: